Saucony Peregrine 16 trail running shoe review 2026

 Who should buy the Saucony Peregrine; why, and for what conditions?

-Since, the Saucony Peregrine 16 is available in a standard fit, a wide fit, and a waterproof gore-tex version, I rate it the most versatile trail runner.
+This shoe meets the needs of a wide variety of hikers and trail runners.
+The Saucony Peregrine 16 is available in a standard width, a wide fit, and a waterproof gore-tex version.
+It makes it a versatile trail runner for hiking.

 The Peregrine trail running shoes is for hikers and trail runners that: